pantrypoints/sp/content/en/research/countries/china/xi/chapter-10d.md

 enriching the people's spiritual and cultural life and ensuring the people's cultural rights and interests, and is also the proper meaning of stimulating the vitality of the whole nation's cultural innovation and creativity and promoting cultural prosperity.
-The report of the 19th National Congress of the Communist Party of China stressed that "to meet the people's new expectations for a better life, we must provide rich spiritual food" and made major arrangements for promoting the development of cultural undertakings and cultural industries.
+The report of the 19th National Congress of the CCP stressed that "to meet the people's new expectations for a better life, we must provide rich spiritual food" and made major arrangements for promoting the development of cultural undertakings and cultural industries.
 This fully embodies our party's people-centered development thinking, and is of great significance for achieving cultural development relying on the